e-kwsm/psi4/doc/sphinxman/source/prog_integrals.rst

 The newer integral engines being interfaced to |PSIfour| may or may not require a group of similar integrals to be computed together in a block using vectorized instructions.
-To accomodate this possibility, a new syntax has been introduced in Libmints:
+To accommodate this possibility, a new syntax has been introduced in Libmints:

 .. code-block:: cpp